BuxOrg/bux-cli/docs/commands/buxcli_transaction.md

 ## buxcli transaction

-manage your transactions in BUX
+manage and interact with transactions in BUX

 ### Synopsis